-Client portals help businesses in sharing their customers' sensitive financial data without exchanging emails.
-Once you activate the client portal for your contacts, they will be able to download documents issued and review them at any moment, in a more collaborative and secure environment.
+Client portals help businesses in sharing their customers' sensitive financial data and messages without exchanging emails.
+Once you activate the client portal for your contacts, they will be able to download documents issued and review them at any moment, as well as dicusss them with you and your team, in a more collaborative and secure environment.
 Essentially it's a private website that contains all financial transactions that have taken place between you and your clients, over which you can have complete control since you get to choose who gets access to it.

 In particular, Elorus's client portal is very simple to use, as your client can login with their own password set and review your transactions' records including estimates, invoices you've issued and their current balance.
 Moreover, they can pay you online, provided that you have active payment gateways in Elorus.

 To send an invitation, you must first verify your email address via the link you received upon registration.